 That’s how hot these tickets are, and you can expect it to get even more difficult with Sri Lanka being Lonely Planet’s top country to visit in 2019.
 Luckily, I was able to get a reserved second class ticket on the 11:10AM train.

 Which Train Class is Best?

-From what I understand, there are three train classes – first, second, and third – but I’ll only talk about the first two since those are the only train classes Visit Sri Lanka Tours and 12Goa Asia are offering on their websites.
+From what I understand, there are three train classes – first, second, and third – but I’ll only talk about the first two since those are the most popular.
+All train classes should be available on Bookaway.

 Now that we’ve gotten the nitty gritty out of the way, let’s talk about that train ride!

 As described, your journey begins in Kandy.
 The train will stop at three major stations – Hatton (for Adam’s Peak), Nanu-Oya (for Nuwara Eliya), and Haputale – before dropping you off at Ella en route to its final stop of Badulla.

 Along the way, you’ll travel through a lush landscape of mountains, forests, rivers, waterfalls, and terraced tea plantations.
 The entire ride takes over seven hours but it feels shorter than that.
 There’s so much to take in.

 The ride started off slowly at first.
 The scenery was nice but nothing to get too excited about.
 But then the tea plantations came into view and that’s when things started to get really good.

 For hours, we rode through a lush landscape of tea plantations on rolling hills as far as the eye could see.

 The train would often ride along cliff sides and treat us to spectacular sweeping views of this colossal tea estate.